32. Quantum physics

 Quantum entanglement describes the process during which two or more quantum objects interact in such a way that their quantum properties become interrelated.
 For example, two photons can be generated such that one has a vertical polarization and the other has a horizontal polarization.
 The two photons have mutually perpendicular polarizations.
 This means that if you were to measure the polarization of one of the photons, you would instantly know the polarization of the other, as the two are perpendicular to each other.

 The aspect of quantum entanglement that is particularly fascinating has to do with the implications of having simultaneous knowledge of both particles.
-Say a physicist named Alice entangles two photons in polarization.
+Imagine that a physicist named Alice entangles two photons in polarization.
 Alice keeps one photon traveling in an optical setup nearby, and sends the other one to a friend (Bob) on another planet, or even on the other side of the Earth.
 If Alice measures the polarization of her photon, she instantly knows the polarization of the other photon.
 Scientists were initially concerned that this seems to imply that knowledge moves faster than the speed of light.
 If the second photon is on Jupiter, Alice knows its polarization without having to travel all the way there to measure it!

 The fact is, however, that by the time Alice calls Bob to tell them the results of the polarization measurement, the transmission of that information to Bob will obey the universal speed limit.
 Bob will not know the outcome faster than light speed, as Alice’s message must travel at or below the speed of light to reach them.
 While Alice may know information about both particles, that information cannot be transmitted faster than the speed of light.